 The material used on the interior of the tents is a 100% polyester backing.
 This material contains inhibitors that help prevent the growth of mildew on the fabric.
 It is not mildew-proof.
 Mildew or fungus may attach to the material, however, the material will aid in preventing the growth.
-If mildew does attach itself to the fabric, brush the mildew dust with a soft bristle brush.
-Then use one cup or regular household bleach to one gallon of water to thoroughly clean the area.
+If mildew does attach itself to the fabric, brush the mildew dust with a soft bristle brushmaking sure there is plenty of ventilation and air circulation.
+Then use one cup of regular household bleach to one gallon of water to thoroughly clean the area.
 Rinse with clean water.